Ferdinando222/Synchronizing-fireflies/README.md

 # Synchronizing-fireflies
 A simple project made with processing to simulate the synchronization of fireflies based on Kouramoto model of coupled oscillators

-For more information about Kouramoto model following the Wikipedia link https://en.wikipedia.org/wiki/Kuramoto_model
+For more information about Kouramoto model follow the Wikipedia link https://en.wikipedia.org/wiki/Kuramoto_model

 Next features to develop: